 The DJI Ronin S is a 3-axis gimbal that can hold a camera weighing up to 8 pounds.
-It is designed for stabilization of video cameras, not stills, although you can use it for stills as well.
+It is designed for the stabilization of video cameras but can be used for still cameras as well.

 If you’re looking for a gimbal for holding a large DSLR, then this isn’t the one for you.